 Lenin Peak

-The Lenin peak is a 7134 meters high mountain peak located in the Chon-Alai Range at the border of Kyrgyzstan and Tajikistan.
+The Lenin peak (officially Ibn Sina peak) is a 7134 meters high mountain peak located in the Chon-Alai Range at the border of Kyrgyzstan and Tajikistan.
 It was the third highest peak in the former Soviet Union.
-The highest one was Communism Peak, now called Ismoil Somoni Peak in Tajikistan with 7495 meters and the second highest was Pobeda (Victory) peak with a height of 7439 meters located on the border of Kyrgyzstan and the Xinjiang Uygur Autonomous Region of China, 16 km southwest from another 7000+ meters peak The Khan Tengri peak.
-Lenin peak has a majestic mountain charm with its remarkable landscapes and green valleys surrounding it inclduing the Alai valley in the North.
+The highest one was Communism Peak, now called Ismoil Somoni Peak in Tajikistan, Pamir with 7495 meters and the second highest was Pobeda (Victory) peak with a height of 7439 meters located on the border of Kyrgyzstan and the Xinjiang Uygur Autonomous Region of China, 16 km southwest from another 7000+ meters peak The Khan Tengri peak both in the Tien Shan mountains.
+Lenin peak has a majestic mountain charm with its remarkable landscapes and green valleys surrounding it including the Alai valley in the north.

 A standard expedition takes 12 days including the acclimatization and resting days before the final push.
 Moreover, you need to get used to the frigid cold and prepare the mind for the toughest next days of climbing to the peak.
 Lenin peak demands a certain level of fitness, basic mountaineering skills, prior experience at high altitude and certainly the desire to reach a peak of 7000 meters.
 If you have never been to mountains before, you should start from lower mountains, for example, from Elbrus, Kazbek or Kilimanjaro, to find out how your body will react to high altitude conditions, then test yourself at altitudes of 6000-6500 meters.
 Note that staying in the mountains can be life-threatening if you do not have enough experience or the equipment and hence it is better to use the services of local guides and travel agencies.